UniversalDependencies/docs/treebanks/qti_butr/index.md

 </ul>

 <ul>
-<li>This corpus contains 15 lemmas tagged as pronouns (PRON): I, ben, bir, biri, bu, bura, he, it, nere, o, sen, siz, that, this, you</li>
+<li>This corpus contains 16 lemmas tagged as pronouns (PRON): I, ben, bir, biri, bu, bura, he, it, ne, nere, o, sen, siz, that, this, you</li>
 </ul>

 <ul>